You cannot copy content of this website, your IP is being recorded

 What to Consider When Choosing a Primary Care Physician?

-At Internal Medicine & Family Practice, our physicians Dr. Wael Mctabi, MD, and Dr. Samiullah Choudry are experienced, knowledgeable, and personable.
-Their commitment to quality care means you can expect well-rounded primary care that is aimed at having you feeling healthy throughout the year.
+Choosing the right primary care physician is important for maintaining your long-term health and wellness.
+At Internal Medicine & Family Practice, our physicians, Dr. Wael Mctabi, MD, and Dr. Samiullah Choudry, are experienced, knowledgeable, and personable.
+Their commitment to quality care ensures you receive comprehensive primary care focused on keeping you healthy throughout the year.
 For more information, contact us or schedule an appointment online!
 We are conveniently located at 1719 Glenwood Ave Joliet, IL 60435.
 We welcome walk-ins!

 Primary Care Physician in Joliet IL